dataluscorp/browser/docs/bug-mgmt/policies/triage-bugzilla.rst

 If you wish to set up a rotation for triaging one or more components, contact the Bugzilla team on Slack (#bmo.)

-Firefox::General and Toolkit::General
+Datalus::General and Toolkit::General
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bugs in Firefox::General are fitted with Bug Bug’s model to see if
+Bugs in Datalus::General are fitted with Bug Bug’s model to see if
 there’s another component with a high liklihood of fit, and if a
 threshold confidence is achieved, the bug is moved to that component.